Table of Contents

 - Basic demographics like level; of education, age, gender, etc.

 Collecting this information assists, you start to observe patterns in your customer base.
 You may not see them now if you are not analysing this kind of data.
 When crafting your content, you should have the needs of your target audience in mind.

 Be Consistent on When You Post

 Do you have a friend who you haven’t talked with for a while?
 You had spent a lot of time together in the past.
-But when you stopped hearing from each other, they leave your mind.
+But when you stop hearing from each other, they leave your mind.
 They seem like they no longer exist.

 Social media is 100 times that.
 People are always coming across new content.
 They experience many competing businesses.
-If they don’t hear from you, they will not be able to remember about you.
+If they don’t hear from you, they will not be able to remember you.

 You should maintain a fundamental frequency as recommended by various platforms.
 What is more important is when you post.
 Adding posts at the same times of the day can lead to:

 - The same audience is likely to come across your posts again and again